-DAY 1: Depart U.S. / Fly overnight to Verona
+DAY 1: Depart from home / Fly overnight to Verona

-Depart the U.S. for Italy.
+Depart from home for Italy.
 The particulars of your arrival overseas are detailed with your flight itinerary.

 DAY 2: Arrive in Verona / Begin your trip extension

 You arrive at the airport in Verona, Italy, where a VBT representative will meet you and help you transfer (approximately 30 minutes) to your centrally located hotel.
-Later today at the hotel, our local expert will be available to answer your questions, assist you with your plans and offer a city orientation tour.
-The rest of the day is free to discover and dine on your own, using the VBT City Information included in your Final Travel Booklet as a guide.
+Later today at the hotel, our local expert will be available to answer your questions, assist you with your plans, and offer a city orientation tour.
+The rest of the day is free to discover and dine on your own, using the VBT City Information as a guide.

-If you are going to be delayed meeting our transfer representative for more than 15 minutes due to delayed or lost luggage, please have airport staff page our driver with your last name so they may be notified of your delay.
-You may also contact our One Call travel assistance to advise of your delay and they will contact our transfer service.
-Our drivers are only able to wait for up to 45 minutes from the time your flight lands after which you would be responsible for your own transfer.
+If you are going to be delayed meeting our transfer for more than 15 minutes due to delayed or lost luggage, please let our driver know by calling or sending a text message to +39 393 64 64 393.
+You may also contact our One Call travel assistance to advise of your delay, and they will contact our transfer service.
+Our drivers are able to wait for only up to 45 minutes from the time your flight lands, after which you will be responsible for your own transfer.